sslab-gatech/winnie/README.md

 ### Compile

 After that everything should "just work", just open the solution in VS2017 and build.
+VS2019 also should work.
 You should use the Release configuration builds.
 The Debug builds are extremely slow as they sacrifice performance for verbosity and debug output.

 ## Quick-start